An Ecological Robustness-Oriented Approach for Power System Network Expansion: Introduction

-Resilience is a property of systems that describes their ability to operate during and recover from adverse situations to resume normal operations.
-Resilience depends on the system’s elements, their configuration and interactions, and the surrounding environment~\cite{das2020measuring}.
+Resilience is a property of systems that represents their ability to recover from adverse conditions.
 From a regional transmission operator perspective, Chen \textit{et al.} emphasize the necessity of constructing a robust grid to allow operators to address various contingencies on any given day \cite{chen2020toward}.
-In \cite{moreno2020reliability}, Moreno \textit{et al.} point out that modern power grids need to incorporate resilience against extreme events into the network planning process.
-In ~\cite{gholami2018toward}, Gholami \textit{et al.} list different areas of resilience enhancement regarding system planning and operations, where the planning (long-term) resilience enhancements lay the foundation for operational (short-term) resilience enhancements, and operational (short-term) resilience enhancements guide the planning strategies (long-term).
-These works highlight the importance of network construction for enhancing power system resilience against adversaries, while motivating the need to better understand and characterize how to utilize network design effectively against extreme events.
+In~\cite{gholami2018toward}, Gholami \textit{et al.} list different areas of resilience enhancement regarding system planning and operations, where long-term planning resilience enhancements lay the foundation for short-term operational resilience enhancements.
+Both \cite{panteli2017metrics, panteli2015modeling} find that redundant and robust network structures are effective for improving power system resilience under extreme conditions.
+These works highlight the importance of network design for enhancing power system resilience, while motivating the need to better understand and characterize the effective use of design against extreme events.
+Inspired by resilient ecosystems, this work develops a resilience-oriented design approach for large scale power systems that improves their inherently ability to absorb the disturbances from multiple hazards.
+The novelty of this work is to introduce an optimization based resilient design approach that is realistic, scalable, and extensible to translate the long-term resilient trait of ecosystems, ecological robustness (R\textsubscript{ECO}), into power network design with the consideration of power system constraints, including the power balance, power flow equations, and operational limits.
+The goal of the proposed \textit{R\textsubscript{ECO} Oriented Power Network Design Problem } is to strategically add redundancy to power networks and satisfy the constraints of power systems for improving the system’s resilience.
+The main contributions of this paper are as follows: